Special Offer!Book before May 20, 2014 to receive $1,000 off on this cruise!Overview

 , churches and castle of Le Suquet, followed by a visit to nearby Vallauris, where Pablo Picasso discovered his passion for ceramics.
 See the bay of Golfe-Juan, where Napoleon Bonaparte landed after his escape from exile and began his 100-day reign that ended at Waterloo.

-Settled on the frontier between France and Spain along ancient trade routes linking the Atlantic with the Mediterranean and Iberian Peninsula, the medieval core of Carcassonne, a World Heritage Site
+Settled on the frontier between France and Spain along ancient trade routes that link the Atlantic with the Mediterranean and Iberian Peninsula, the medieval core of Carcassonne, a World Heritage Site

 Pre- and Post-Cruise Options and Optional Excursions are available at additional cost.
 Details will be included with your reservation confirmation.